4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/22-Russian-Roulette/README.md

 ## :pencil: Instructions:
 The game is almost working.
-* The **fireGun()** needs to be completes to make the game work.
-It needs to compare the bullet position against the chamber position.
+* The **fireGun()** function needs to be completed to make the game work.
+It should compare the bullet position against the chamber position.

 ### :bulb: HINT:
 - If the bullet position matches the chamber position, the function `fireGun()` should return `You're dead!`